Greta Thunberg charged after blocking Sweden oil port for second time

 In a statement, Swedish prosecutor Isabel Ekberg said the demonstration on 24 July had not been authorised and had disrupted traffic.

 Ms Thunberg was demonstrating at the port in southern Sweden alongside the group Reclaim the Future.
-They attempted to prevent traffic from getting in an out to protest the use of fossil fuels.
+They attempted to prevent traffic from getting in and out, in order to protest the use of fossil fuels.

 The protest took place hours after Ms Thunberg had been convicted and fined 2,500 Swedish Krona (£180; $224) for a protest in the same port on 19 June.